bitdessin/JustDeepIt/README.md

 # JustDeepIt

-Deep learning has been applied to solve various problems, especially in image recognition, across many fields including the life sciences and agriculture.
-Many studies have reported the use of deep learning to identify plant and insect species, detect flowers and fruits, segment plant individuals from fixed-point observation cameras or drone images, and other applications.
+Image analysis based on deep learning is becoming mainstream and increasingly accessible for solving various scientific problems in diverse fields including plant science.
+Practical applications in plant science include species classification, fruit detection, plant disease and pest detection, weed detection, leaf segmentation, and plant segmentation.
-Programming languages such as Python and its libraries including PyTorch, MMDetection, and Detectron2 have made deep learning easier and more accessible to researchers.
+Python programming language and its libraries including PyTorch, MMDetection, and Detectron2 have made deep learning much easier and more accessible to researchers.
-However, it remains difficult for many researchers without advanced programming skills to use deep learning and environments such as the character user interface (CUI) through keyboard input.
+However, deep learning technologies remain challenging for programming beginners because they require computer programming skills and a basic familiarity with character user interfaces (CUIs).
-JustDeepIt aims to support researchers by facilitating the use of deep learning for object detection and segmentation by providing both graphical user interface (GUI) and CUI operations.
+JustDeepIt aims to simplify object detection, instance segmentation, and salient object detection using deep learning by providing a graphical user interface (GUI).
-JustDeepIt can be used for plant detection, pest detection, and a variety of tasks in life sciences, agriculture, and other fields.
+In addition, to ensure flexibility and extensibility, JustDeepIt also provides CUI.
+It may be applicable for image analysis in various disciplines beyond plant science.

 ## Documentation